kdraba/polymer-introduction/README.md

 ## Current Step

+### Making the interval configurable

+Making the `app-tick` interval configurable should be easy.
+We add an interval property to our `app-tick` element in [app/elements/app-tick/app-tick.html](./app/elements/app-tick/app-tick.html) and use its value in our `attached` handler to start the interval.

+Now open our [app](http://localhost:5000/) and have a look at the `app-tick` element in the DOM explorer of your browser.
+Both attributes, interval and tick should be present as both are reflected to the element and our tick value should be ticking away.
+O.k.
+Lets change the interval and be faster.
+In your browser console run `document.querySelector('app-tick').interval = 100`.
+The tick should now be running at lightning speed.
+No - its not?
+Lets try to slow down the ticking using the command `document.querySelector('app-tick').interval = 10000`.
+The tick does not slow down either?
+Sorry, i failed you again.

+Lets see if we can do something about that with our next commit.

+## Previous Steps

 ### Changing the semantics from date-tick to app-tick

 Having extracted our `date-tick` element and made it independent of the `date-relative` element it is time to reconsider its semantic.
 We are not really interested in the actual date of the `lastUpdate` property and are using the element simply for its interval.
 So lets transform the `date-tick` element into an `app-tick` element as done in [app/elements/app-tick/app-tick.html](./app/elements/app-tick/app-tick.html).